 The Season of Advent is a special time in the Christian liturgical year.
 The term "Advent" actually comes from the Latin word "adventus," which means "coming" or "arrival."
-It's all about the anticipation and preparation for both the celebration of the Nativity of Jesus at Christmas and the return of Jesus at the Second Coming.
+It's all about the anticipating and preparing for both the birth of Jesus at Christmas and the return of Jesus at the Second Coming.

 Also, Advent marks the beginning of the Church year, when we begin a new liturgical calendar cycle.